Winston-Salem Northern Beltway

-The Winston-Salem Northern Beltway is an under construction freeway loop around the North Carolinian city of Winston-Salem.
-The western section has been designated as North Carolina Highway 452 (NC 452), which will later become Interstate 274 (I-274) when completed, and the eastern section of the beltway will be designated as North Carolina Highway 74 (NC 74), which will later become part of I-74 when completed.
+The Winston-Salem Northern Beltway is a partially completed freeway loop around the city of Winston-Salem in North Carolina.
+The western section has been designated as North Carolina Highway 452 (NC 452), which will become I-274 when completed, and the eastern section of the beltway will is designated as North Carolina Highway 74 (NC 74), which will become part of I-74 when completed.
+The entire route is in Forsyth County.

 The beltway would make Winston-Salem the seventh city in North Carolina to have a full or partial Interstate loop; the other six are Asheville (I-240), Charlotte (I-485 and I-277), Raleigh (I-440 and I-540), Wilmington (I-140), Greensboro (I-840), and Fayetteville (I-295).

 Route description

 When completed as planned, the beltway will be approximately 30 mi in length, beginning in the east at I-74/NC 192 and ending in the west at U.S. Highway 158 (US 158).
 It would be entirely within Forsyth County and would cross I-40 and US 421 twice.
 The beltway would serve as a freeway connector for the suburban communities of Walkertown, Stanleyville, Rural Hall, Tobaccoville, Pfafftown, Lewisville, and Clemmons and would serve as a possible bypass for US 158 and US 52.
 The TIP Project Number is R-2247 for the western segment and U-2579 for the under construction eastern segment.

-As of November 2022, the completed portion is signed as NC 74, and bears the mile markers based on I-74's putative mileage when the interstate is completed.
-Starting at the current western terminus at mile marker 42 (NC 66) near Rural Hall, the route travels southeast, with interchanges at NC 8/Germanton Road (Exit 43), Baux Mountain Road (Exit 45), US 311/New Walkertown Road (Exit 49), and US 158 (Reidsville Road).
+As of November 2023, the completed portion is signed as NC 74, and bears the mile markers based on I-74's putative mileage when the interstate is completed.
+Starting at the current western terminus at US 52 near Rural Hall, the route travels southeast, with interchanges at NC 66 (Exit 42), NC 8/Germanton Road (Exit 43), Baux Mountain Road (Exit 45), US 311/New Walkertown Road (Exit 49), and US 158 (Reidsville Road).
 The road turns gently to a more southerly route, and reaches its current terminus at US 421/Salem Parkway near Kernersville.
-As of November, 2022 work is underway to extend the route in both directions, reaching west to US 52 at the northwestern end by late 2023/early 2024 and south to meet the current I-40 and I-74 by 2025/2026.
+As of November 2023, work is underway to extend the route in both directions, reaching west to US 52 at the northwestern end by Thanksgiving 2023 and south to meet the current I-40 and I-74 by 2025/2026.